Tunstall Town Hall: History

 The first town hall in Tunstall was a small neoclassical style town hall in the middle of Tower Square which was completed in 1816.
 (Note: The first town hall was demolished in 1892: it was replaced by a clock tower, which was paid for by public subscription, erected to commemorate the life of a locally-born naval officer, Admiral Smith Child, and completed in 1893.)
 After the first town hall became inadequate, the local board of health decided to procure a more substantial structure: the site chosen was the western end of the market hall, which had itself been designed by George Thomas Robinson in the neoclassical style and completed in 1855.
 The market hall had to be reduced in size to accommodate the new town hall.

-The new building was designed by Absalom Wood in the Renaissance style, built in red brick with terracotta dressings at a cost of £14,000 and completed in 1885.
+The new building was designed by local architect Absalom Wood in the Renaissance style, built in red brick with terracotta dressings at a cost of £14,000 and completed in 1885.
 The design involved a symmetrical main frontage with nine bays facing onto the High Street; the central section of five bays, which slightly projected forward, featured arched openings on the ground floor, to allow access to shops and to the market hall, the central opening being flanked by brackets supporting a balcony.
 There were round headed windows on the first floor flanked by Corinthian order pilasters supporting an entablature bearing the inscription "Peace, Happiness, Truth, Justice AD MDCCCLXXXV" and a heavily modillioned cornice.
 The central bay featured an attic floor with an oculus containing a Star of David flanked by pilasters supporting an open pediment; the outer bays in the central section were also pedimented.
 Internally, the principal rooms were the central hall, the courtroom and the council chamber.